berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # MADS-MEDICIMAGE
 This repository is dedicated to the group project of the course "Introduction to Deep Learning for Image Analysis and Computer Vision" at the Universeity of Luxembourg.
-4 tasks are solved and the implementation and results of tasks 2 and 4 are provided in the repository.
+4 tasks explained in [PDF](https://github.com/berserkhmdvhb/MADS-MEDICIMAGE/blob/main/homework_file.pdf) and the implementation and results of tasks 2 and 4 are provided in the repository.
 In the current README, the solutions are documented and explained.
+The